Your final property tax bill is made up of three main components:

 Omitted and supplementary bills can be retroactive for the current year and the past two years.

-Owners of a new construction, residential or commercial, will receive a land only tax bill until such time as the “bricks and mortar” are assessed.
-Following assessment the Supplementary Tax bill will be issued and is effective from the date of occupancy.
+Owners of a new construction will receive a land only tax bill until such time as the “bricks and mortar” are assessed.
+Following assessment, the Supplementary Tax bill will be issued and is effective from the date of occupancy.

-In an effort to avoid a delay you can also phone the Municipal Property Assessment Corporation (MPAC) at 1-866-296-6722 to request an inspection of your property.
+In an effort to avoid a delay, you can phone the Municipal Property Assessment Corporation (MPAC) at 1-866-296-6722 to request an inspection of your property.